nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a task to the address book.
 There are 3 types of tasks. `SimpleTask`, `Deadline` and `Event`.
 For `Deadline` and `Event` date(s) are required.
 Dates should be in the format `YYYY-MM-DD HHmm`.
+By default, effort level is 24.

 Format:

-- SimpleTask: `add n/TASKNAME d/DESCRIPTION t/TAGS…​`
+- SimpleTask: `add n/TASKNAME d/DESCRIPTION [t/TAGS]…​ [E/EFFORT]`

-- Deadline: `add n/TASKNAME d/DESCRIPTION t/TAGS D/DEADLINE…​`
+- Deadline: `add n/TASKNAME d/DESCRIPTION [t/TAGS]…​ [E/EFFORT] D/DEADLINE`

-- Event: `add n/TASKNAME d/DESCRIPTION t/TAGS F/FROMDATE T/TODATE…​`
+- Event: `add n/TASKNAME d/DESCRIPTION [t/TAGS]…​ [E/EFFORT] F/FROMDATE T/TODATE`

-You can add multiple tasks with the same parameters except for name with this command:`add n/TASKNAME1 n/TASKNAME2 d/DESCRIPTION t/TAGS…​`
+You can add multiple tasks with the same parameters except for name with this command:`add n/TASKNAME1 n/TASKNAME2 d/DESCRIPTION [t/TAGS]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can add multiple Events and Deadlines as well!
 However, they have to share the same timings.